Zenobia (ibis): Background

 Zenobia, a female northern bald ibis, was named for Zenobia, a 3rd-century Queen of the Palmyrene Empire.
 She is an adult who has nested with her male companion Odeinat.

 A 1930 survey reported 3000 individuals of the species around Birecik, Turkey, but in 1990 the wild population in Turkey was declared extinct, at least in part because of the use of dichlorodiphenyltrichloroethane (DDT) insecticide and other human activity.
 However, in the 1970s and 1980s a captive breeding population was established in the area; these birds were kept in aviaries during the winter, then released in the spring to mate and breed in nearby cliffs; in the autumn they were recaptured for the winter.
-Thus these birds could survive without knowing the winter migration route used by members of the species in the wild.
+Thus these birds could not survive without knowing the winter migration route used by members of the species in the wild.

 The northern bald ibis was thought to be extinct in the Middle East until about 2005, when seven of the birds were spotted nesting near Palmyra.
 However, by 2012 the Palmyra population had declined to four, of which Zenobia is one.